Mswali-code/odin-recipes/README.md

 Mswali's Odin Recipes

-This is my very first Odin assignment, meant as a touch base on my HTML skills.
+This is my very first Odin assignment, meant as a touch base on my current  HTML knowledge from the curriculum.

 I have created a simple recipe web page featuring my fav dishes.
-Fan way to dive into the world of HTML!
+Fan way to dive into HTML world!